 Where’s the money coming from in Idaho’s statewide races?

-Gov. Brad Little’s campaign has raised more than $800,000 well ahead of May primary
+Gov. Brad Little’s campaign closing in on $1 million well ahead of May primary

 Rotunda at the Idaho State Capitol building on March 23, 2021.
 (Otto Kitsinger for Idaho Capital Sun)

-As campaign season approaches, millions have already been hauled in by candidates for statewide office in Idaho, including nearly $825,000 to Gov. Brad Little’s campaign and more than $300,000 between two Republican candidates for lieutenant governor.
+As campaign season approaches, millions have already been hauled in by candidates for statewide office in Idaho, including more than $987,000 to Gov. Brad Little’s campaign and more than $432,000 between two Republican candidates for lieutenant governor.

 Idaho’s primary election will take place May 17, 2022, and the general election will be held on Nov.
 8, 2022.
 The deadline for candidates to file for statewide office is March 11.